vdk888/bubble-platform/planning/2_jira.md

 - Performance benchmarks for all new OpenBB endpoints
 - Cost monitoring and usage optimization for OpenBB API calls

-Epic 3 – Portfolio Strategy
+Epic 3 – Temporal Strategy & Survivorship-Bias-Free Backtesting

 User Stories

-As a user, I want to define allocation rules so that I can control how much of each asset is bought.
+As a user, I want to define allocation rules with temporal awareness so that I can control how much of each asset is bought while accounting for universe evolution.

 Acceptance Criteria:

-User can set rules (weights, max drawdown constraints, etc.).
+User can set rules (weights, max drawdown constraints, etc.) with temporal consistency validation.

-Portfolio weights are stored and retrievable.
+Portfolio weights are stored and retrievable with historical evolution tracking.

+**Strategy-Universe integration ensures allocation rules adapt to universe changes over time.**

-As a user, I want to run a backtest of my portfolio so that I can validate its performance.
+As a user, I want to run a temporal backtest of my portfolio that eliminates survivorship bias so that I can validate realistic performance.

-Acceptance Criteria:

-Backtest runs on historical data.
+**Revolutionary Temporal Backtesting Acceptance Criteria:**

+**Survivorship Bias Elimination:**
+- Backtest uses historical universe snapshots from Sprint 2.5 UniverseSnapshot system
+- Only trades assets that were actually in universe at each rebalancing date
+- No retroactive inclusion of assets that weren't available in historical periods
+- Universe composition changes tracked and factored into performance calculations

+**Complete Dataset Approach (5x Performance Improvement):**
+- System fetches ALL historical universe members (past + present) upfront
+- Market data and indicators calculated in bulk for entire dataset once
+- Temporal filtering applied during backtest execution for ultra-fast performance
+- Complete dataset cached for reuse across multiple strategy tests

+**Attribution Analysis:**
+- Performance attribution separates strategy alpha from universe evolution effects
+- Strategy contribution vs universe composition impact clearly identified
+- Transaction costs include both strategy rebalancing and universe turnover costs
+- Realistic performance metrics account for universe stability and turnover rates

+**Technical Implementation:**
-Metrics (CAGR, Sharpe, drawdown) are displayed.
+- Metrics (CAGR, Sharpe, drawdown) calculated with temporal accuracy

-Equity curve and rolling stats are shown on graphs.
+- Equity curve generation includes universe evolution overlay markers
+- Rolling statistics account for universe composition changes over time
+- Performance comparison: temporal results vs static universe (shows survivorship bias impact)

-As a user, I want to see the live performance of my portfolio so that I can track it against the backtest.
+As a user, I want to see the live performance of my portfolio with temporal insights so that I can track it against the realistic backtest.

-Acceptance Criteria:
+**Temporal Live Performance Acceptance Criteria:**

-Live P&L and allocation updates daily.
+- Live P&L updates daily with universe composition tracking
+- Performance attribution shows strategy vs universe contribution in real-time
+- Universe evolution impact monitored and displayed with turnover analysis

-Results shown in both numbers and charts.
+- Results shown in enhanced charts with temporal context and historical comparison

 Epic 4 – Risk Parity Master Portfolio